matthewconstantine/normalized-get/README.md

 ### graphGet

-`normlizedGet` is nice for getting a specific peice of data from your entity graph.
+`normalizedGet` is nice for getting a specific piece of data from your entity graph.
 What if you need more data?
 That's where `graphGet` comes in handy.
 It returns a deep structure containing the data you specify.

 First we bind `graphGet` using the similar config method as before:
 ```js